 - Submit all necessary documents.
 Check what documents are needed and make sure you’re able to submit everything that is required.
 Having your information handy can help speed up the loan process too.

-Alternatives for people struggling with bad credit
+Alternatives for Manitobans struggling with bad credit

 - Government subsidies.
 The Manitoba government provides funding through its Employment and Income Assistance program as well as Rent Assist.